-2. ROLES AND RESPONSIBILITIES: Parent/Foster Parents
+2. ROLES AND RESPONSIBILITIES: Parent/Foster parent

-It is the responsibility of parent/parents to:
+It is the responsibility of parent/foster parent to:

-- Inform the staff of their child's medical needs - Provide any medication in a container clearly labelled with the following: - Collect and dispose of any medications held in staff at the end of each term - Ensure that medicines have NOT passed the expiry date. - The child's name - Name of medicine - Dose and frequency of medication - Any special storage arrangements
+- Inform the school of their child's medical needs - Provide any medication in a container clearly labelled with the following: - Collect and dispose of any medications held in school at the end of each term - Ensure that medicines have NOT passed the expiry date. - The child's name - Name of medicine - Dose and frequency of medication - Any special storage arrangements